berto/berto.com/contracts/index.md

 The same goes for startups.
 Yes, founders and investors do sign an agreement, but all those pages and signatures and lawyer discussions get quickly filed and stored somewhere.
 It’s the daily grind, the commitmen and the wins that generate the trust to move the company forward.
 Cracking a good joke helps too.

-I think the same happens woth Countries.
+I think the same happens with Countries.
 NATO and Europe are great things, but they must be lived and defended by those who profess such paper love for them.

 **FOR BETTER FOR WORSE, FOR RICHER FOR POORER, IN SICKNESS AND IN HEALTH, TILL DEATH DO US PART.**

 We have ample evidence that contracts aren't super strong.
-At the very least they are wesker than practice.
+At the very least they are weaker than practice.

 This text isn't the right place to detail the varied treacheries, betrayals, back stabbings and general egotistic actions people do on their personal lives that go against the spirit and of their written marital agreements.

-On the professional front, I have seen shareholders agreements be nullified or written over.
+On the professional front, I have seen shareholders agreements be nullified or written over in practice.
 A few times it was because people just ignored the contracts altogether.
 Most of the time it was because the power balance changed, either because management wasnt doing too well, or because they were doing extremely well, and so the stronger party asserted themselves.
 They wanted more, and the existing contract is just a blocker to be overcome.
+A new contract gets written to legalize the change of power, people lick their wounds, and everyone lives to see another day.

-It isn't always the case, but expect that a strong party will do somethijg woth leverage.
+It isn't always the case, but expect that a strong party will always do something with their leverage if they have it.

 **I AM ALTERING THE DEAL, PRAY I DON'T ALTER IT ANY FURTHER.**